 Prior to Mr. Trump’s coming to office, the federal government was hell-bent on redistributing wealth rather than getting out of the way so that risk capitalists could create wealth.
 We’ll just have to see if the President’s reforms bring back a full-throated free market approach to the nation’s issues.
 Meanwhile, in the corporate world, business leaders are fixated on how quarterly earnings affect their pay packages, and when push comes to shove, cutting corners and worse.
 It is rare to see business leaders get compensated for delivering excellence in service to those from whom they benefit the most: the customer.
 But don’t expect any changes in this area until there is an all-out shareholder revolt that devolves power back to the rightful owners of these firms.

-The United Kingdom, the former world economic power, lost its supremacy because it failed to adapt to the winds of change which buffeted its shores long after the economy reached its apex in the early twentieth century.
+As I argued in a previous essay, The United Kingdom Is Resurgent, the former world economic power, lost its supremacy because it failed to adapt to the winds of change which buffeted its shores long after the economy reached its apex in the early twentieth century.

 It is also provocative to think that there might be a “natural” life cycle to nations as there is to human beings that is irreversible.
 Regardless of one’s view in embracing one or another theory that might explain the demise of nations, there is no reason to remain indolent in resisting such decline even if there is only the remotest possibility of such an outcome.
 Keep in mind that the demise of Rome was hardly cataclysmic but the result of a long succession of imprudent decisions made by the Empire’s leaders.